mistaka0s/talks-using_ansible_effectively_for_deployments/markdown.md

 - Try to avoid `command` and `shell`
     + you'd have to make sure it's idempotent yourself.

 ]

+???
+Not unique to Ansible, AWS has the same concept as well.

 ---
 class: center, middle, inverse